 I have a Masters degree in Nutrition and a First Class BSc (Hons) in Biochemistry, both from top London universities, combined with a great interest and love for food.
 I am not a doctor, I am not a scientific professional with 20 years experience (although my research has been published in scientific journals).
 But what I do have is a desire to communicate and share my knowledge, and the know-how to translate the latest complex scientific research into language everyone can understand, without resorting to scare tactics or sensationalised exaggeration.
 Wherever possible I promise to provide references to back up my claims, and won’t confuse you with strange terms.

-If you have an interest in food and the wellness industry, and want to see it through new eyes, I welcome you to check out the articles by clicking on the drop down menu.
+If you have an interest in food and the wellness industry, and want to see it through new eyes, I welcome you to check out the articles by clicking on the drop down menu or the links above.
 I welcome any feedback/debate, as long as it’s constructive argument with real evidence.
 Enjoy 🙂